Today's poem

 we pass

-for locals at all.
+locals at all.
 Take Thisby for instance:

-minutes ago she was fretting for lack of a beard
+minutes ago she was fretting for lack of a

 and now

-she weeps for a lover slain by a minute’s
+weeps for a lover slain by a minute’s

 misreading.
 Reader, it’s